Path25/ScrimStats.gg/README.md

 BEFORE UPDATE ON public.profiles
 FOR EACH ROW
 EXECUTE PROCEDURE public.update_updated_at_column();

--- For user_roles table
-DROP TRIGGER IF EXISTS set_timestamp_user_roles ON public.user_roles;
--- CREATE TRIGGER set_timestamp_user_roles -- No updated_at column in user_roles by default, add if needed

 -- For api_configurations table
 DROP TRIGGER IF EXISTS set_timestamp_api_configurations ON public.api_configurations;